-Join us in this Year of Song for a wonderful week of English dance, music, and, yes, song!
+Join us for a wonderful week of English dance, music, and song!
 Come with a spring in your step and a song in your heart, and experience the tremendous vitality of English country and display dances, stirring tunes, and rousing English songs, all with world-class teachers and superb musicians, in the magical setting of Pinewoods Camp.